0xTony/DNS-Ad-Blocker/README.md

 python createblocklist.py
 This will take a few minutes to download all the sources and parse/prune the information
 At the end, there should be a file called blocklist that should be a non-zero size.
-3. Edit the whitelist file as needed. (instructions in the file itself)
+3. Edit the whitelist file as needed.
 4. Edit the config file as needed. (instructions in the file itself)
 5. Run the DNS proxy via the following command
 sudo python dnsproxy.py